d-bl/GroundForge-help/docs/transform/spider/index.md

 - make sure all stitches (where two lines connect) are in the middle of a square on the grid;
 - use only allowed "connecting" lines (horizontal, vertical down, diagonal down);
-- make sure that stitches have two lines comming in and two lines going out.
+- make sure that stitches have two lines coming in and two lines going out.
 <p style="clear: both"></p>

 ![][snab3-04b]